PSY6983-2021/clandry_project/README.md

 * Learn reproductible neuroimaging workflow from preprocessing to data visualization to equip myself with open science tools for future neuroimaging projects.

-* Determine the most contributing features in machine learning prediction at single-participant level.
-The achieving goal would be to interpret the weight of the coefficients in accordance to the RSN.
+* Determine the most contributing features in machine learning prediction at single-participant level and interpret the weight of the coefficients according to the RSN.

 ### Personal objectives set for the course:

-* Familiarize myself with open science software and best practices
+* Familiarize myself with open science software and its best practices

 * Learn how to code with python, specifically for neuroimaging purposes